arndff/fpl-rivals-tracker/README.md

 # Conclusion

+I can confirm that the project works fine on: Ubuntu 18.04.1 LTS with Python 3.6.7.

-If you notice that something doesn't work correctly, you can send me a DM on [Twitter](https://twitter.com/arndff_).
+However, if you notice that something doesn't work correctly, you can send me a DM on [Twitter](https://twitter.com/arndff_).